 Parap Pool Redevelopment

-The Parap Pool is now closed until the redevelopment is complete.
-The construction project is expected to be completed by December 2017.
+The construction project is on schedule and is expected to be completed by December 2017.

 The total project construction budget is $15.4 million (GST inclusive).

 The project is being jointly funded by City of Darwin, the Australian Government and the NT Government.